sjl/.plan/README.markdown

 of permissions doesn't manage to make it clear which goddamn box you have to check to say "just let me push and pull code".
 For future reference: it's `Contents`.

+## 2023-06-21

+Pushed some changes to `cl-digraph` I've had sitting around for a while after writing up a couple of quick tests.